 Figure 2b MATERHORN ground-based instrumentation systems and their locations near Granite Peak.
+UTM projection, 50 m elevation contours.

 LiDAR Siting

 The two Halo Photonics Streamline Doppler LiDARs (UU and UND) and the Aerosol LiDAR (UVA) will be deployed at the East Slope Experiment site (ES2).
 The Army Research Laboratory (ARL) scanning wind lidar is a Leosphere Windcube 100S that will be placed ~ 5 km north-east of the main gap between the Dugway Range and Granite Peak.